YvonneChen22/final_project/regression-analysis.md

 smaller than 0.05.
 Among these variables, “perception of corruption” exhibited the largest coefficient and the smallest p-valu indicating that it had the most significant impact on happiness score.

+According to the linear regression model performed separately according to their regions, factors that impacted the happiness score varied a lot.
+One extreme case took place in North American countries since none of the factors were playing significant roles in impacting their happiness score; another extreme case took place in western- European countries since all 6 variables had significant impact on the happiness score while “perception of corruption” was the main factors.
+The linear regression models also indicate that both Southern Asian countries and Southeastern Asian countries had only one factor, “perception of corruption” and “gdp per capita” respectively with extremely significant p-values. “freedom to make life choices” appeared to make the greatest impact on the happiness score in Central and Eastern European and Latin American and Caribbean countries countries.”perception of corruption” played a substantial role on impacting the happiness score in southern Asian countries and eastern Asian countries.